-- You do not need to clear the RTC when the system hangs due to overclocking.
-For system failure due to overclocking, use the C.P.R.
-(CPU Parameter Recall) feature.
-Shut down and reboot the system so the BIOS can automatically reset parameter settings to default values. - Due to the chipset limitation, AC power off is required prior using C.P.R. function.
-You must turn off and on the power supply or unplug and plug the power cord before reboot the system.
+- If the steps above do not help, remove the onboard battery and move the jumper again to clear the CMOS RTC RAM data.
+After the CMOS clearance, reinstall the battery. - You do not need to clear the RTC when the system hangs due to overclocking.
+For system failure due to overclocking, use the CPU Parameter Recall (C.P.R.) feature.
+Shut down and reboot the system, then the BIOS automatically resets parameter settings to default values. - Due to the chipset limitation, AC power off is required before you use the C.P.R. function.
+You must turn off and on the power supply or unplug and plug the power cord before rebooting the system.

-2. Keyboard power (3-pin PS2_USBPW56)
+2. Keyboard/mouse power (3-pin PS2_USBPW56)

-This jumper allows you to enable or disable the keyboard and USB port 5-6 wake-up feature.
-When you set this jumper to pins 2-3 (+5VSB), you can wake up the computer by pressing a key on the keyboard (the default is the Space Bar) or using a USB device.
+This jumper allows you to enable or disable the keyboard/mouse and USB port 5-6 wake-up feature.
+When you set this jumper to pins 2-3 (+5VSB), you can wake up the computer by pressing a key on the keyboard (the default is the Space Bar), clicking the mouse, or using a USB device.
 This feature requires an ATX power supply that can supply at least 1A on the +5VSB lead, and a corresponding setting in the BIOS.
 The USBPW56 jumper is for the rear USB ports.